highered-esricanada/Parallel-GTFS-Workflow/package/code/readme.md

 Extensive documentation including backend code can be viewed in the [**gtfs_harvester**](gtfs_harvester) folder.

 ## Data Processing
 The main operation of the workflow that processes collected raw GTFS-RT data and outputs transit metrics.
 Approximately 95% of this component runs in parallel.
+Extensive documentation including backend code can be viewed in the [**gtfs_process**](gtfs_process) folder.

 ## Data Storage
 Sends the output transit metrics to MongoDB for storage.